Exceptional Leverage in the Forex Market

 Another way to look at this is that, if you had £15,000 on your account, you could buy £30 per pip.
 Without any leverage, your £15,000 could only support a trade worth £1 per pip.
 With leverage you can increase the potential return on your capital by a factor of 30.

 (Note that professional clients have access to lower margin rates with increased leverage.
-For major forex pairs, professional clients have a standard margin rate of 0.5%, and can increase leverage further by using stop-loss orders.
+For major forex pairs, professional clients have a standard margin rate of 0.5%, and with a web account can increase leverage further by using stop-loss orders.
+This is known as order-aware margining.
 Find out more about becoming a pro client.)

 The following table compares trades on the same market with and without leverage, supposing that you buy GBP/USD at 1.5000, and later sell at 1.5054, for a profit of 54 pips.